BIBLE PASSAGE:

 me with an opportunity to receive Your salvation.
 Help me to

-realize the importance of my mission to point others to Him.
+realize the importance of my mission to point others to Jesus.

 Forgive me for any selfish attempts to impress the opinion of

-others about me, and failing to help them understand the full
+others about me instead of trying to help them understand the

-impact of the cross and what it meant when Jesus showed His
+full impact of the cross and what it meant when Jesus showed

-ultimate love for everyone.
-Jesus, I thank You for what You
+His ultimate love for everyone.
+Jesus, thank You for what You

-did and I pray that You will teach me to use the spiritual gift
+did for me, and I pray that You will teach me to use the spiritual

-You have given me to point others to You.”
+gift I have been given, to point others to You.”

 Discussion